 If the property owner cannot satisfy the tax lien before the redemption period expires, you will now become the property owner.
 As such, you should be prepared to either sell the property “as is” or make renovations and sell the property or rent it out.
 Overall, it’s essential to be ready for the possibility that the property owner will not satisfy the tax lien.

-While it is true that investing in property tax lien can be very financially beneficial, there are several disadvantages.
 In general, investing in property tax liens should not be conducted by novice investors or those with little to no experience in this area of real estate investing.
-Mainly investors should be familiar with the property with the tax lien to ensure that they can collect their money back from the property.
+Mainly investors should be very familiar with how tax lien investing works to ensure that they can collect their money back from the property.

+Sometimes, you can lose money when investing in tax liens.
 For example, an abandoned or dilapidated property, located in the middle of a crime-ridden neighborhood, is probably not a good investment regardless of the interest rate or the rate of return.
-This is because the property owner may be completely unable or unwilling to pay the tax owed.
 Likewise, properties with known or suspected environmental issues, such as chemical deposits or other hazardous materials, are, in general, not suitable investments either.

 Lien owners should probably understand their legal responsibilities after they receive their lien certificates to avoid common legal missteps.
 Typically, there is some sort of legal requirement that the lien owner notifies the property owner in writing about the acquisition.
 Specifically, the lien owner must inform the property owner of the amount of time that they have to satisfy the tax lien.
 Additionally, there is typically a second or final notification required to be sent to the property owners, explaining that their redemption period is about to end, and that payment must be paid before the expiration date.